 Are Explore courses offered for credit?

-Explore courses are offered by the Davidson Institute and not offered for credit from the Davidson Academy.
+Explore courses are offered by the Davidson Institute and do not earn credit from the Davidson Academy Online.
 The Explore team will support parents as they work with local schools to have our courses accepted in lieu of a more traditional course.
 While we cannot guarantee that any local school will accept Explore courses, we have been successful with several schools providing time during the school day for students to work on our courses or replacing a traditional course with an online course.
 If you are interested in this option, please email firstname.lastname@example.org for more information after you have received your acceptance.

 What type of support should parents expect to be providing at home?